benjaminreid/benjaminreid.me/_drafts/2014-06-17-make-cool-css-image-gradients.md

 }
 {% endhighlight %}

-This gives us a much stronger result and results in some cleaner code.
-The blend modes can be played with to your hearts content along with the gradient to create that 80's flair.
+This gives us a much stronger outcome and results in some cleaner code.
+The blend modes can be played with to your hearts content along with the gradient to create that 80s flair.

 <div class="code-example"><p data-height="520" data-theme-id="0" data-slug-hash="tsycx" data-default-tab="result" class='codepen'>See the Pen <a href='http://codepen.io/nouveller/pen/tsycx/'>tsycx</a> by Benjamin Reid (<a href='http://codepen.io/nouveller'>@nouveller</a>) on <a href='http://codepen.io'>CodePen</a>.</p><script async src="//codepen.io/assets/embed/ei.js"></script></div>

+Don't get me wrong, blend modes and the 80s ~~were~~ are cool but please use this wisely.
+You may emptly stare at your screen wondering how to make your images better but this isn't always the way, 99% of images do the talking for themselves.